Shalalá Quilotoa

 The Shalalá area in Quilotoa can be reached by walking a short trail or by vehicle.

-Shalala can be reached by hiking along a trail that begins at the main entrance of Quilotoa and continues along the crater rim to reach the Shalala Viewpoint (an estimated 30-45 minutes).
+Shalala can be reached by hiking along a trail that begins at the main entrance of Quilotoa and continues along the crater rim to reach the Shalala Lookout (an estimated 30-45 minutes).
 By car, from the main road to Quilotoa take the detours located near the same Zumbahua-(Shalala)-Quilotoa road.

 The Shalala Viewpoint is located on the side of the crater rim overlooking the lagoon, while the Community Tourism Center is located on the opposite side.